Stock of the Day

 Here are some ways that investors could benefit from investing in FirstEnergy Corp.:

-• The current stock price is around $42.11, which reflects a stable performance in the utilities sector.
+• The current stock price is around $46, which is near its 50-day moving average, indicating potential stability in the short term.

 FirstEnergy Bear Case